-Let's say you're working at A & F. You're in charge of shirts, because your manager thinks you have real promise.
+Let's say you're working at A & F in the mall.
+You're in charge of shirts, because your manager thinks you have real promise.
 Don't let her down!

-First, you're doing inventory of red polo shirts.
-There are two kinds, with a logo and without a logo, and you have some of each kind in each of three sizes: small, medium and large.
+First, you're doing an inventory of red polo shirts.
+There are two kinds, with a logo and without a logo, and you have some of each kind in each of three sizes: small, medium, and large.
 You count them up as follows:

 With logo: 3 small, 5 medium, 4 large

 Without logo: 2 small, 4 medium, 6 large

 You can enter your data into a matrix to keep track of those pesky shirts, where "with logo" is row one, "without logo" is row two, small is column one, medium is column two, and large is column three:

 Since you're so amazing at inventory, you go ahead and count the blue polo shirts too: